 initrd (hd0,6)/boot/newinstall/initrd.gz

-Now save the file and reboot your computer and you will see Grub showing you “New Install” as an option in the menu.
+Now save the file and reboot your computer, and you will see Grub showing you “New Install” as an option in the menu.
 Select it to boot Debian Installer and install it.

-There is a similar way to install Ubuntu from a GNU/Linux based operating system.
-You can also Install Ubuntu, Debian and many other Linux distributions from Windows or anyother operating system by using UNetbootin.
-To be very honest, I am kind of surprised to find out so many ways to install free open source operating systems on my computer.
+There is a similar way to install Ubuntu from a GNU/Linux-based operating system.
+You can also Install Ubuntu, Debian, and many other Linux distributions from Windows or any other operating system by using UNetbootin.

-Hi,
+1. Hi,

 Thanks for the post.
 I’m going to install Debian 8 from ubuntu 14.04.
 It seems that the file “boot.img.gz” is needed in order to boot correctly (without cd-rom detection).
 So, you need vmlinuz, initrd.gz, boot.img.gz and the iso file.